 Amazing how tile can transform a space!

-I haven’t forgotten about the giveaway, you can enter to win 2 Handpainted 8×8 tiles from FireClayTile right below.
+Enter to win 2 Handpainted 8×8 tiles from FireClayTile right below.

 PREVIOUS ON MY KITCHEN MAKEOVER: